patrickltobing/cyclevae-vc-neuralvoco/README.md

 ## Steps to build the models:
 1. Data preparation and preprocessing
-2. VC and neural vocoder models training
+2. VC and neural vocoder models training [~ 2.5 and 4 days each, respectively]
-3. VC fine-tuning with fixed neural vocoder
+3. VC fine-tuning with fixed neural vocoder [~ 2.5 days]
-4. VC decoder fine-tuning with fixed encoder and neural vocoder
+4. VC decoder fine-tuning with fixed encoder and neural vocoder [~ 1.5 days]

 ## Steps for real-time low-latency decoding with CPU: